graphpql/graphpinator/README.md

 ## Introduction

-PHP implementation of GraphQL server.
+Feature complete PHP implementation of GraphQL server.
 Its job is transformation of query string into resolved Json result for a given Schema.

+- Fully typesafe, and therefore minimum required PHP version is 7.4+.
+- Sacrafices a tiny bit of convenience for huge amount of clarity and safety - no random configuration `array`s, no variable function arguments, ... - this library doesnt try to save you from verbosity, but makes sure you always know what you've got

 ## Installation